Chapter 1 Izzy

 When Larson found it, Jerry said, “Page 387, sir.”

 Steve Larson didn’t move a muscle.
-His eyes, however, snapped upward, and he peeked over his glasses at Jerry, his stare so hot Jerry felt the hairs on his face singe from across the table.
+His eyes, however, snapped upward, and he peeked over his glasses at Jerry, his stare so hot Jerry thought the hairs on his face might singe.

 “And what do Mr. Selig and Ms. Sherman want to see happen?”

-“Well, sir, they weren’t entirely sure but they thought a six-to-nine-month study would do it.
+“Well, sir, they weren’t entirely sure but they estimated a six-to-nine-month study would do it.
 An entire year would be grand.”